mkakpabla/form-validation-php/README.md

  * `date` - Field must be a date
  * `slug` - Field must be a slug
  * `confirm` - Field must be a same as another field
+ * `min:number` - The field under this rule must have a size biger or equal than the given number
+ * `max:number` - The field under this rule must have a size lower or equal than the given number
+ * `between:min,max` - The field under this rule must have a size between min and max params